Visa Information

 1. Fill out the Re-Entry Permit Form (TM.8 Form) and attach your passport size photo.

-2. Submit TM.8 Form at the Immigration Bureau with the following:
+2. Submit TM.8 Form at the Immigration Bureau (Government complex or Airports) with the following:

 • Photocopy of your valid passport